giantswarm/docs/src/content/basics/nodepools/index.md

 There are two parameters that will allow you to configure which instances are going to be used:

-- *On-Demand base capacity*: Controls how much of the initial capacity is made up of on-demand Instances.
+- *On-demand base capacity*: controls how much of the initial capacity is made up of on-demand instances.

 - *Spot Instance Percentage Above Base Capacity*: Controls the percentage of spot instances to be used for worker nodes beyond the number of on-demand base capacity.